marcopennekamp/lore/specification/traits-structs.md

 process(Some(animal))
 ```

 If `A` is fixed at compile-time, `process(Some(animal))` will evaluate to "Maybe Animal."
 This goes against intuition.
 A Some contains a single, immutable value.
-By all accounts, it should be possible for multiple dispatch to take the run-time type of the value into account.
+By all accounts, it should be possible for multiple dispatch to take the value's run-time type into account.

 **Open type variables** fill exactly this niche.
 In similar spirit to open properties, an open type variable is populated at run-time with the actual type of a given value.
-This feature is very powerful and like all good comic book heroes (and villains), it comes with a few limitations:
+This feature is very powerful and, like all good comic book heroes (and villains), it comes with a few limitations:

 - Open type variables can only be part of **structs**.
 They make no sense in traits, because traits aren't instantiated directly.
-- Open type variables must be **uniquely deducible**.
-This means that the type variable may only occur in one position of a single property.
 - Open type variables must be **covariant**.
 This is easy to see: if we have a type `Some[A]` with `A` being open, we could have a variable of type `Option[Animal]` at compile time, but a value of `Some[Fox]` at run time.
 If `A` was invariant, we could not put this value into the variable, because `Some[Fox]` would not be a subtype of `Option[Animal]`.
-- Open type variables **cannot be manually specified** in square brackets at the point of instantiation, and must be omitted if other static type variables should be manually specified.
+- Open type variables must be **uniquely deducible**.
+This means that the type variable may only occur in one position of a single property.
 - Properties typed with an open type variable must be **immutable**.

 The option examples demonstrates how open type variables can be **declared:**